QuintonStudent/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the Document Object Model.
+It is basically your whole web page.
+More specifically it is the HTML of your webpage that you can access via the console and JS.

 2. What is an event?
+An event is any interaction that a user has on a webpage.
+E.g. clicking, scrolling, typing, etc.

 3. What is an event listener?
+An event listener is a method that we use on elements.
+It will wait for an action to be performed and then perform its own action via a callback function once the initial action it was waiting for has happened.

 4. Why would we convert a NodeList into an Array?
+So that we have access to array methods that we wouldn't otherwise.

 5. What is a component?
+A component is a mix of HTML, CSS, and JavaScript and we write them in a way that allows us to make our code reusable.

 ### Git Set up